On the undecidability of quantum channel capacities

 \section{Abstract}

 An important distinction in our understanding of capacities of classical versus quantum channels is marked by the following question: \emph{is there an algorithm which can compute (or even efficiently compute) the capacity?} While there is overwhelming evidence suggesting that quantum channel capacities may be uncomputable, a formal proof of any such statement is elusive.
 We initiate the study of the hardness of computing quantum channel capacities.
-We show that, for a general quantum channel, it is \textsf{QMA}-hard to compute its quantum capacity, and that the maximal-entanglement-assisted zero-error capacity under some restrictions is uncomputable; indicative of the fact that quantum channel capacities may generally be undecidable.
+We show that, for a general quantum channel, it is \textsf{QMA}-hard to compute its quantum capacity, and that the entanglement-assisted zero-error capacity under some restrictions is uncomputable; indicative of the fact that quantum channel capacities may generally be undecidable.